Projection onto the Cosparse Set is NP-Hard: Complexity of Cosparse Projection Problems

 Finally, for the case $p=\infty$, note that

-whence we can employ the above reasoning to reach the same conclusion. \end{enumerate} To summarize, we could reduce the \NP-hard problem \textsc{MinULR}$_0^=(\A,K)$ to $n$ instances of the $k$-cosparse projection problem~\eqref{prob:ProjOpt}, which therefore is \NP-hard as well.
-Moreover, by Theorem~\ref{thm:MinULRternaryNP}, \NP-hardness of~\eqref{prob:ProjOpt} holds in the \emph{strong} sense, even for $\Omeg$ $(= \A)$ with ternary or bipolar coefficients and, by the construction above, for $\omeg$ binary (and indeed, with only one nonzero entry). \end{IEEEproof}
+for all $1<\tilde{p}<\infty$, whence we can employ the above reasoning to reach the same conclusion. \end{enumerate} To summarize, we could reduce the \NP-hard problem \textsc{MinULR}$_0^=(\A,K)$ to $n$ instances of the $k$-cosparse projection problem~\eqref{prob:ProjOpt}, which therefore is \NP-hard as well.
+Moreover, by Theorem~\ref{thm:MinULRternaryNP} (and since all numerical values in the constructed instances obviously remain polynomially bounded by the input size), the \NP-hardness of~\eqref{prob:ProjOpt} holds in the \emph{strong} sense, even for $\Omeg$ $(= \A)$ with ternary or bipolar coefficients and, by the construction above, for $\omeg$ binary (and indeed, with only one nonzero entry). \end{proof}

 \begin{remark} The reduction in the proof of Theorem~\ref{thm:ProjNP} does not work for $0 < p \leq 1$.
 Indeed, consider the vector with all entries equal to $1$, $\z = \mathds{1}$.
 It is not hard to verify that $\norm{\e_i-\lambda\z}_p^p = \abs{1-\lambda}^p+(n-1)\abs{\lambda}^p\geq 1$ for all~$i$ and~$\lambda$.
 Thus, $\min_{i,\lambda}\norm{\e_i-\lambda\z}_p^p\geq 1$ does not imply $\z=0$ when $p\in (0,1]$; vice versa, $\z \neq 0$ does not imply that $\min_{i,\lambda}\norm{\e_i-\lambda\z}_p^p < 1$. \end{remark}